duzyn/tufte-markdown/README.md

 Usage:

-    !marginnote(This is a new margin note)
+    !marginnote(This is a margin note)

 4\.
 Figures